codeinquirer/VMS-Support/README.md

 ######  Hardware and Software requirements

 1. Android Mobile Device
- 	at least dual-core processor
+ 	- at least dual-core processor
-	at least 512MB RAM
+	- at least 512MB RAM
-	at least 512MB RAM
+	- at least 512MB RAM
-	any android Version
+	- at least 2.2 Android Version
 2. Eclipse IDE